tomfinnegan/Memory-game/README.md

 https://marina-ferreira.github.io/projects/js/memory-game/
  and youtube tutorials

+<h2>Content</h2>
+all content was written by the developer

 <h2>Media</h2>
 All images were sourced from google

 <h2>Acknowledgements</h2>
-thank you to my mentor for pointing thing out that were wrong w3 Schools
+thank you to my mentor for pointing things out that were wrong and adding different features to make the site stand out from the crowd.
+W3 Schools

 Bootstrap